 With his first two rounds at the 2017 Sony Open in Hawaii, Justin Thomas set the all-time PGA Tour record for the lowest 36-hole total in an event.
-Thomas shot 59 in the first round -- just the eighth sub-60 round in PGA Tour history -- and then backed it up with 64 to shoot 17-under 123 through the first two rounds at Waialae Country Club.
+Thomas shot 59 in the first round -- then the eighth sub-60 round in PGA Tour history -- and then backed it up with 64 to shoot 17-under 123 through the first two rounds at Waialae Country Club.

 Thomas' mark passes the former record of 124, shot last by Jason Day at the 2015 BMW Championship with an 18-under total at Conway Farms near Chicago.
 That tied him with the 124 shot by Pat Perez on two different par-72 courses in the first two rounds of the 2009 Bob Hope Classic and David Toms, who did it at the 2011 Crowne Plaza Invitational on the par-70 Colonial Country Club course.